restashio/restash-js/README.md

 ## If your team requires signed uploads

-Create a route to handle the signature generation using the `generateSig` function with your `secret key`
+Create a route to generate signatures using the `generateSig` function with your `secret key`

 ```typescript
 import { generateSig } from "@restash/client";